renanvcb/renanvcb/README.md

 Enthusiastic and passionate about technology.
 Always willing to learn new things and driven by it!

-Actually living in Macaé-RJ, but I have a goal to live in Portugal.
+Currently living in Macaé-RJ, but I have a goal to live in Portugal.

 I love fantasy and Sci-Fi movies.